LanguageDataSpace/lds-standard-licences-import/README.md

-A script that adds EDC policy representations of standard licences into an LDS-Connector v0.7.0.
+A script that adds EDC policy representations of standard licences into an LDS-Connector.

+**Compatibility Notice:** This version of the code works with LDS-Connector version 0.7.0 and any versions above it.
+It is stable until new releases are introduced.

 # Add standard licences into LDS-EDC
 ## Install requirements